ryansheehan/presentation-leader-as-a-coach/slides.md

     <li class="fragment fade-left">👩‍💼🤦‍♂️ yearly reviews</li>
 </ul>

 Note: Really there are a ton more places to do approach these conversations.
-I need to try it with the kids 👪.
-The conversation order is always a mix, but "Gotta keep moving forward! 🚀"
+I need to try it with the kids.
+The conversation order is always a mix, but "Gotta keep moving forward!"

 ---